-Medicare is “earned” by an individual based on his or her previous periods of employment.
-A qualifying individual must work for at least a required number of quarters, and he or she must attain the requisite age – currently sixty-five (65) years of age.
+Medicare is “earned” by an individual based on their previous periods of employment.
+A qualifying individual must work for at least a required number of quarters, and they must attain the requisite age – currently sixty-five (65) years of age.

 Finally, an individual must apply for Medicare.
 Note: Applying for Medicare in timely fashion is an issue of critical importance but is beyond the scope of this article.

-If an individual meets these requirements, he or she will qualify for Medicare and will be able to use it upon retirement, when he or she is no longer covered through any employer-provided insurance.
+If an individual meets these requirements, they will qualify for Medicare and will be able to use it upon retirement, when they are no longer covered through any employer-provided insurance.

 Medicaid, on the other hand, is a “welfare” program, meaning that is a needs-based program available to those who are deemed unable to provide for their own needs.
 Prior work history is for the most part irrelevant to Medicaid.

 The requirements for Medicaid eligibility vary, depending on particular basis for which Medicaid eligibility is sought.
 However, if Medicaid is sought to pay for skilled nursing care costs, then the applicant must have a demonstrated medical and financial need.

 In order to be medically eligible for Medicaid, it must be established that the applicant needs skilled nursing care.
 That determination must be made by a qualified health care professional, and usually the determination is made regarding the applicant’s ability or inability to meet standard activities of daily living (ADLs) – eating, bathing, dressing, transferring, and toileting.